msuess/vk-mem-vulkanalia/README.md

 for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-Contributions are always welcome; please look at the [issue tracker](https://github.com/gwihlidal/vk-mem-rs/issues) to see what known improvements are documented.
+Contributions are always welcome; please look at the [issue tracker](https://github.com/msuess/vk-mem-vulkanalia/issues) to see what known improvements are documented.

 ## Code of Conduct

-Contribution to the vk-mem crate is organized under the terms of the Contributor Covenant, the maintainer of vk-mem, @Neo-Zhixing, promises to intervene to uphold that code of conduct.
+Contribution to the vk-mem-vulkanalia crate is organized under the terms of the Contributor Covenant, the maintainer of vk-mem-vulkanalia, @msuess, promises to intervene to uphold that code of conduct.